argonautproject/scheduling/pages/_includes/terminology.md

 **Code systems published in this IG** - Includes US Core defined code systems and externally defined code systems
 {% include list-simple-codesystems.xhtml %}

+#### Concept Maps

+These concept mappings have been defined for this implementation guide.
+{% include list-simple-conceptmaps.xhtml %}

 <br />